zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 Teams is already connected to Exchange for calendaring by default.
 If you use a provider other than Exchange for email and calendaring, you can set up calendar syncing with Teams by connecting your domain.
 This allows you and your users to see all your Teams and other meetings in both calendars.
 It also makes sure that incoming and outgoing Teams meetings aren't missed.

-XXX connect your business' domain needs a valid link, no link for Follow these steps either

-XXX from Angela: We want to point to the same pending article here once it's published https://review.learn.microsoft.com/en-us/MicrosoftTeams/integrating-business-email-teams?branch=heidip-business-email-teams-integration-feb-2025 .
+XXX from Angela: We want to point to the same pending article here once it's published https://review.learn.microsoft.com/en-us/MicrosoftTeams/integrating-business-email-teams?branch=heidip-business-email-teams-integration-feb-2025.

 For the best experience, you should connect your business’ domain before you setup calendar syncing.
 Follow these steps to set up calendar syncing using the [Admin app within Teams](https://teams.microsoft.com/l/app/b47c7387-2807-440c-9fc2-7c8f46147a20).